 Leaving room in front of you is one of the easiest ways to keep yourself and others safe.

 The last principle is communicate.
 The first three principles are all about seeing what other people are doing and reacting to it.
-Communicate is how you let other people know what you’re going to do.
+Driver communication is how you let other people know what you’re going to do.

 Drivers need to communicate with their headlights, horn, turn signals, four-way flashes, and tail lights.
-They need to give at least 3 to 5 flashes of their turn signal before taking any action.
+They need to give at least 3 to 5 flashes of their turn signal before taking any action, such as when you need to change lanes.
 They need to use their brake lights to communicate to other drivers that they’re stopping.
 And they need to use their headlights in low visibility conditions so other drivers see them.

-There’s no guarantee that the other drivers are paying attention, but communicating gives you a chance to avoid any surprises.
+There’s no guarantee that the people in other vehicles are paying attention, but communicating gives you a chance to avoid any surprises.

 Are Your Professional Drivers Safe Professional Drivers?